1992 Stanley Cup Final

-Paths to the Finals
+Paths to the Final

-Pittsburgh defeated the Washington Capitals 4–3, the New York Rangers 4–2, and the Boston Bruins 4–0.
+Pittsburgh defeated the Washington Capitals 4–3, the Presidents' Trophy winning New York Rangers 4–2, and the Boston Bruins 4–0.

 Chicago had to defeat their three biggest rivals, first the St. Louis Blues 4–2, then their long-time Original Six rival Detroit Red Wings 4–0, and then, the Edmonton Oilers 4–0.

 With their co-tenants at Chicago Stadium, the Bulls, coached by Phil Jackson and led by Michael Jordan, playing in (and winning) the NBA Finals, it was an opportunity for both the Blackhawks and the Bulls to help the city of Chicago become the first city to have both NHL and NBA championships in the same year.
 (New York also had this opportunity in 1994, when the Knicks and Rangers made the finals in their respective sport; however, the result was the same, albeit a reversal of Chicago's ending, as the Rangers won their first Stanley Cup since 1940, and the Knicks lost, with both of those series going the full seven games.)

-Chicago set an NHL playoff record in winning 11 games in a row to reach the finals.
+Chicago set an NHL playoff record in winning 11 games in a row to reach the Cup Final.

 Pittsburgh had won seven in a row entering the finals and swept Chicago in four games to tie Chicago's record.
 Pittsburgh then extended the playoff winning streak record to 14 with wins in the first three games against the New Jersey Devils in the following season's first playoff round.

+Both teams finished the regular season with 87 points.
+The Penguins earned home-ice advantage by virtue of having 39 wins to the Blackhawks' 36.